Fondue Equipment

 Different types of forks exist for different types of fondue.
 Mainly, there are two types of forks:

-Fondue forks are color-coded like the Trudeau Fondue Forks - Set of 6 shown above so that each guest has a reminder to not steal from others and stick to their color.
-If you don't have forks, you can use bamboo skewer as a replacement but they are not ideal.
+Fondue forks are color-coded so that each guest has a reminder to not steal from others and stick to their color.
+If you don’t have forks, you can use a bamboo skewer as a replacement but they are not ideal.
 Learn more about fondue forks here.

 All Fondue Sets - Fondue Plates